theNewDynamic/hugo-module-tnd-search/README.md

         list: 'list-reset'
 ```

-Templates can also be customized through yaml using the componenent available keys:
+Templates can also be customized through yaml using the widget available template keys:

 ```yaml
 - name: hits